progtron/CourseProject/README.md

 `names(test) <- features$name`
 `names(train) <- features$name`

-For each data set add columns for activity & subject.
+For each data set add columns for `activity` & `subject`.
 Further we also need to replace activity codes with descriptive names.
 We might as well do that up front before adding the column.

 Use `activity_labels.txt` to rename activity codes with user-friendly names.